codingwithsurya/diffusion.cu/README.md

 In Progress:
-- support for distributed training via MPI in Unet
+- support for distributed training via MPI in UNet
 - support for mixed precision training in UNet
 - support for DiT full fledged training